Binary Search in Action

 Note

-Note: In this article, I use the left-closed, right-open binary search approach.
+Note that in this article, I use the left-closed, right-open binary search approach.
 If you are accustomed to the closed interval approach, you can modify the code accordingly.

 // search for the left boundary